rogerdahl/striprouter-cpp/README.md

 2) Move the program to one side of the screen and open the included `circuit.txt` file in a text editor on the other.
 Start creating your circuit there, using the simple syntax shown in the file.

-* `Board`: The size of the stripboard, specified by number of vias (holes) horizontally and vertically, as seen when the copper strips run vertically.
-The board must be large enough that the circuit and rutes will fit but should not be larger than necessary, as search speed slows down when board size increases.
+* `Board`: The size of the stripboard, specified by number of vias (through holes) horizontally and vertically, as seen when the copper strips run vertically.
+The board must be large enough that the circuit and routes will fit but should not be larger than necessary, as search speed slows down when board size increases.

 * `Package`: Reusable pin layouts.
 Each pin is designated by a coordinate relative to pin 1, so pins can be in any order and relationship to each other.